 Kochia

-Kochia are fluffy balls of fun from July to November, but they are mostly sought-after when they turn a brilliant shade of red in mid-October.
-In the past, people used to dry the plant and use it as a broom — but soon realized Kochia is far too pretty for that.
-They also produce nuts, which are a specialty in Akita Prefecture.
+Kochia are fluffy balls of fun from July to November, but they are most sought-after when they turn a brilliant shade of red in mid-October.
+In the past, people used to dry the plant and use it as a broom — but they soon realized Kochia is far too pretty for that.
+Fun fact: the plant also produces nuts, which are a specialty in Akita Prefecture.

 Hitachi Seaside Park